-- Unless a fallback or replacement language is defined, content is invisible to visitors browsing the website in a language into which content is not translated.
+- Unless a fallback or replacement language is defined, content is invisible to visitors browsing the website in a language into which content has not been translated.

 - Define a fallback language, in which the content is displayed until the content is available in the desired language.

 - Define a replacement language, in which content is always displayed regardless of the language in which the content exists.
-If you define a replacement language for some content, a fallback language does not apply.
+If a replacement language is defined for some content, a fallback language does not apply.

 Fallback and replacement languages may cause mixed languages to be displayed on the website.

 Fallback and replacement languages are defined from the All Properties edit view, when editing a page or a block and then selecting Tools and Language Settings.